ar1st0crat/NWaves/README.md

 ## Philosophy of NWaves

 NWaves was initially intended for research, visualizing and teaching basics of DSP and sound programming.
-All algorithms are coded in C# as simple as possible and were first designed mostly for offline processing (now some online methods are also available).
+All algorithms are coded in C# as simple as possible and were first designed mostly for offline processing (now many online methods are also available).
 It doesn't mean, though, that the library could be used only in toy projects; yes, it's not written in C/C++ or Asm, but it's not that *very* slow for many purposes either.

 ## Quickstart